follow us on:

 From Mafra you can then catch the bus to Ericeira which is another 25 mins journey.

 Note that the bus service is also a public transport route, so there’ll be lots of stops along the way.
-They do also operated faster express buses that don’t make as many stops and gets there quicker, but these vary and it’s best to look at the schedule to confirm.
+They do also operated faster express buses that don’t make as many stops and gets there quicker, but these vary and it’s best to look at the online schedule to confirm.

 When a friend decided to spontaneously rent a car and plan a day trip, we couldn’t quite decide whether we wanted to visit Tomar or the Moinhos Velhos Caves.
 So after chucking the names in a hat, Tomar won the draw.
 So off we went to explore the town that used to be the seat of the Order of the Knights of Templar.